Attaching a Middle Rib

 on both sides of the join.
 In exactly the same way, tape in the

-remaining 2 middle ribs.
+remaining two middle ribs.
 There they are, side by side in the photo,

-attached to the central 3 guide lines on the upper surface...
+attached to the central three guide lines on the upper surface.

-All 3 middle ribs attached to the upper surface plastic
+All three middle ribs attached to the upper-surface plastic

 A side rib taped to upper surface plastic